 The student or their home university may also ask for an end of placement report.
 This is a short document to evaluate the student's performance on the placement against the expected activities agreed in the training agreement.
 This should be signed by the academic supervising the student's work at King's.

-For further assistance with the Erasmus+ training agreement or end of placement report, please contact the Study Abroad team.
+For further assistance with the Erasmus+ training agreement or end of placement report, please contact the Global Mobility team.

 The learning agreement asks about insurance.
 Is the student covered?
 If so, which type of insurance - liability or accident?